MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/localize-strings-ui-manifest.md

     > The Resource Management System uses the system display language rather than the user preferred language list when resolving resources based on language in non-packaged apps.
 The user preferred language list is only used for UWP apps.

 > [!Important]
-> You must manually rebuild PRI files whenever your resources are modified.
-A post-build script that handles the [MakePri.exe](https://docs.microsoft.com/windows/uwp/app-resources/compile-resources-manually-with-makepri) command and copies the resources.pri output to the .exe directory is recommended.
+> You must manually rebuild PRI files whenever resources are modified.
+We recommend using a post-build script that handles the [MakePri.exe](https://docs.microsoft.com/windows/uwp/app-resources/compile-resources-manually-with-makepri) command and copies the resources.pri output to the .exe directory.

 ## Important APIs
 * [ApplicationModel.Resources.ResourceLoader](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Resources.ResourceLoader)